esphome/esphome-docs/components/light/partition.rst

     :image: color_lens.png

-The ``partition`` light platform allows you to combine multiple addressable light segments (like :doc:`fastled` or :doc:`neopixelbus`) into a single addressable light.
+The ``partition`` light platform allows you to combine multiple addressable light segments (like :doc:`fastled` or :doc:`neopixelbus`) and/or individual lights (like :doc:`rgb`) into a single addressable light.
-This platform also allows splitting up an addressable lights into multiple segments, so that segments can be individually controlled.
+This platform also allows splitting up an addressable light into multiple segments, so that segments can be individually controlled.

 Splitting a single LED strip